xtfocus/zalo_chatlog_oos_negative_pipeline/README.md

-# Zalo Chatlog: Feature engineering pipeline
+# Zalo Chatlog: Feature engineering + prediction pipeline for out-of-stock and negative

-## Features
+## Usage

-* Remove errorneous rows, recognize automated and typed response
-- Run arguments allow for flexibility
+1. Copy the chatlog data to data/01_raw/chatlog.parquet

+2. Contact me for models

+3. kedro run

 ## Some Business domain knowledge